Closed Sets and Operators thereon: Representations, Computability and Complexity: Introduction

 The introduction of such encodings for sets, called \emph{representations} in the TTE-branch of Computable Analysis, constitutes the first of two parts of this paper.
 One possible representation, $\distrep$, of a closed non-empty set $S \subseteq \IR^d$ is by a function $\phi$ approximating its distance function $d_S$ at any point up to arbitrary precision.
-Another representation, $\setrep$, is as follows: Given a point $q$ and a precision parameter $n$, assert either $q$ is of distance less than $2^{-n}$ to $S$, or that it is of distance greater than $2 \cdot 2^{-n}$.
+Another representation, $\setrep$, asserts, given a point $q$ and a precision parameter $n$, that either $q$ is of distance less than $2^{-n}$ to $S$, or that it is of distance greater than $2 \cdot 2^{-n}$.
 Both representations allow for printing an arbitrarily precise picture of the respective set.
-So are these two representations computably equivalent, and if, how do they relate complexity-wise?
+So are these two representations computably equivalent, and if, how are they related complexity-wise?
 While computably equivalent in any dimension $d$, they are only polynomial-time equivalent in dimension $d = 1$.
-From dimension $d = 2$ onward their \emph{non-uniform} polynomial-time relation (\ie, $S$ is polynomial-time computable with respect to representation $\distrep$ if it is for $\setrep$) has been linked to the $\PTime$ vs.~$\NPTime$ question \cite{Braverman04}.
+From dimension $d = 2$ onward, the question of whether a set $S$ is polynomial-time computable with respect to $\distrep$ iff it is \wrt $\setrep$, has been linked to the $\PTime$ vs.~$\NPTime$ question \cite{Braverman04}.
 Several more representations had been suggested \cite{Weih87,Hertling02,RettingerHabil} and compared with respect to their computable equivalence \cite{KuSch95,BW99,Weih00,Ziegler02,Hertling02,BrattkaPresser}.
 The complexities of these relations, and in particular the \emph{uniform} formulations (\ie, the complexity of an operator translating between two representations) of them, appear to be mostly unmentioned or unknown (except for a few examples \cite{GLS88,Braverman04}).
 We strengthen these previously known equivalence results from mere computable equivalence to \emph{parameterized polynomial-time equivalence}, and prove \emph{uniform exponential lower bounds} for the other relations.
 For dimension $d = 2$ these uniform (non-)polynomial-time equivalence results relate to complexity results for subsets of $\IR^2$ with respect to various representations \cite{CK95:Rtwo,CK05:distance}; and they allow us to restate complexity results like for Julia sets \cite{RW02:JuliaSets,Brav05:JuliaSets} with respect to polynomial-time equivalent representations.